PowerShell - Posts

 PowerShell Scripting

-• PowerShell is the Windows Scripting Language and shell environment built using the .NET framework.
+- PowerShell is the Windows Scripting Language and shell environment built using the .NET framework.

-• Most PowerShell commands, called cmdlets, are written in .NET.
+- Most PowerShell commands, called cmdlets, are written in .NET.

-• Unlike other scripting languages and shell environments, the output of these cmdlets are objects - making PowerShell somewhat object-oriented.
+- Unlike other scripting languages and shell environments, the output of these cmdlets are objects - making PowerShell somewhat object-oriented.

-• The most important 2 commands are **Get-Help** and Get-Command
+- The most important 2 commands are

-• PowerShell scripts usually have the .ps1 file extension.
+displays the online documentation for the specified cmdlet or topic.- PowerShell scripts usually have the .ps1 file extension.

 1